altocodenl/acweb/blog/20200817-photo-albums-dont-work.md

 You’re trapped.

 ## Simple is organized
 The way to solve this is not by creating a better album system.
-Is by eliminating it altogether (ie: the solution to ‘expensive fuel’ is not ‘cheaper fuel’, but ‘electric car’).
+Is by <a href="https://altocode.nl/blog/think-like-a-doctor" target="_blank">making it irrelevant</a> (ie: the solution to ‘expensive fuel’ is not ‘cheaper fuel’, but ‘electric car’).

 Organization has to be simple, otherwise it won’t work.
 With <a href="https://altocode.nl/pic/" target="_blank">ac;pic</a> we asked ‘what does a <a href="https://altocode.nl/blog/a-simple-product-looks-like-this" target="_blank">simple</a> product look like?’
 - Filenames don’t matter.